An easy breakfast loaded with nutrients, Chinese zucchini pancakes require minimum effort to make. Adaptation and Make-ahead tips are provided.

 Soft and flavorful, zucchini pancakes are reminiscent of Egg & Scallion Crepes, but with the added goodness of vegetables, they are even healthier.

-Unlike Jian Bing (Chinese Crepes) or Scallion Pancakes, which require some effort to make, zucchini pancakes are very quick to cook and totally kitchen novice-friendly.
+Unlike Jian Bing (Chinese Crepes) or Scallion Pancakes, which require some effort to make, zucchini pancakes are one of the easiest Chinese recipes for total kitchen novices

 Ingredients